isomerpages/bca-buildsg/index.md

       title: Building Singapore Festival
       subtitle: EXPLORE THE SECTOR
       id: infopic
-      description: Ever wonder what it takes to build a city like Singapore from underground MRT stations to sky-high buildings?
+      description: Ever wonder what it takes to build a city like Singapore, from underground MRT stations to sky-high buildings?
 Come discover at the Building Singapore Festival!
       button: SEE WHAT'S IN STORE